kunal1601/DSA_Leetcode-150/README.md

 # DSA_Leetcode-150

-This repository contains my solutions to various LeetCode problems, written in Python, C++.
+This repository contains solutions to various LeetCode problems, written in Python, C++.
 It serves as a personal record of my coding journey and a resource for others preparing for technical interviews or looking to improve their problem-solving skills.

 ✅ Regularly updated